ppb/pursuedpybear/README.md

 ## Try it

+_Note: Version 0.2.0 is currently not supported with the examples._

 The current example framecount.py uses the terminal as your view.
 It outputs and the current runtime to the terminal at a rate of 60 per second.